dlbewley/dlbewley.github.io/_posts/2016-03-01-OpenShift-3-HA-Routing.md

 **Hosts Inventory File**

-And here is the inventory file.
+And here is the inventory file based on [the examples](https://github.com/openshift/openshift-ansible/blob/master/inventory/byo/).

 ```ini
 [OSEv3:children]